NiCKMiNATi/Book-Management/README.md

       - @NoArgsConstructor, @ReqArgsConstructor, @AllArgsConstructor -> Used to automatically create necessary constructors

 ### Repository -
-  - An Interface which lets us allow contact with the DB
+  - An Interface which lets us contact the DB
   - Extends the JpaRepository Interface with the Model class object, and Long variable as the arguments (ie) for example,
       ```java